-In his first season at the helm of the Keydets, Hadra accomplished something Ikenberry did not, as the Keydets won a main draw game in a postseason tournament for the first time since 2003.
+In his first season at the helm of the Keydets, Hadra accomplished something not done since 2003, as the Keydets won a main draw game in a postseason tournament.
 They did it thanks to a go-ahead home run by catcher Matt Winn, who was one of the team's individual stars.
 Winn was a Johnny Bench Award finalist and a Third Team All-American, the first Keydet upperclassman to make an AA team outright.
 Winn (14th round, Giants) and Jordan Tarsovich (22nd round, Dodgers) were drafted.
 In addition, the Keydets set a new team record for stolen bases, helped by Tarsovich's league-leading total and also hit the second most home runs in school history, all in spite of missing three weeks due to weather postponements.

 “First and foremost, I want to thank General Peay and Dr. Diles for providing me the opportunity to be the next head coach of the VMI baseball program," stated Hadra at the time of his hiring.
 "This is an opportunity that I am extremely excited about, and I will continue to work hard, with my staff and the players, to represent VMI in a first class manner.
 I have been a part of this program for ten of the last fourteen years, and have a lot of pride in the commitment that we have made to improving the facilities, increased scholarship budget, and higher quality equipment.
 None of these would have been possible without the continued support and vision of General Peay, Dr. Diles and our donors."

-Hadra, the 2010 SE Baseball Assistant Coach of the Year, has spent five seasons on this, his second tour of duty with the Keydets, rising to Associate Head Coach prior to the 2014 season.
+Hadra, the 2010 SE Baseball Assistant Coach of the Year, has spent six seasons on this, his second tour of duty with the Keydets.
+He rose from assistant to to Associate Head Coach prior to the 2014 season.
 He has worked with the infielders and hitters during the majority of that time, as well as serving as the program's recruiting coordinator since 2011.